Estimated Reading Time: 15 mins

 If only I had a partner I thought to myself, I know they would have helped and this predicament would have been avoided.

 No one would want me with my PMDD-plagued life.
+I cried in my despair as I continued transporting my belongings.

 Image by ketut subiyanto on pexels